osteel/laravel-sail-extended/README.md

 * by updating the application's Dockerfile;
 * by adding a custom `sail` script at the root of the project to extend the existing one.

-The post argues that once you know how to extend Laravel Sail using these methods, there is no reason not to build your own Docker-based development environment instead.
+The post argues that once you know how to extend Laravel Sail using these methods, you know enough to build your own Docker-based development environment instead.

-Please refer to the [full version](https://tech.osteel.me/posts/you-dont-need-laravel-sail "You don't need Laravel Sail") for a complete explanation.
+Please refer to the [full version](https://tech.osteel.me/posts/you-dont-need-laravel-sail "A complete guide to Laravel Sail") for a complete explanation.